-Moss Adams LLP (Moss Adams) conducted this Program Performance Audit in accordance with the Generally Accepted Government Auditing Standards (GAGAS) issued by the Controller General of the United States.
+Moss Adams LLP (Moss Adams) conducted this 2016 Measure B performance audit in accordance with the Generally Accepted Government Auditing Standards (GAGAS) issued by the Controller General of the United States.
 Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
 We believe the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
-The performance audit objectives, scope, methodology, and conclusions, along with a summary of the views of responsible Santa Clara Valley Transportation Authority (VTA) Officials, are included in this report.
+The performance audit objectives, scope, methodology, and conclusions, along with a summary of the views of responsible Santa Clara Valley Transportation Authority (VTA) officials, are included in this report.

-The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS and 2016 Measure B documents, that for fiscal years (FYs) 2017-2019 (April 1, 2017 through June 30, 2019), Program Tax Revenues were expended only on costs identified in the voter-approved 2016 Measure B ballot (the Program) for the VTA.
-A potential exception is the VTA not having a defined process to isolate actual costs of expanded services to vulnerable, underserved, and transit-dependent populations to expenditures for the Transit Operations program category (see Observation No. 1a in the report body for further information).
+The performance audit procedures applied provided reasonable assurance, in accordance with GAGAS and 2016 Measure B documents, that for fiscal year (FY) 2020-2021 (July 1, 2020 through June 30, 2021), 2016 Measure B tax revenues were expended only on costs identified in the voter-approved 2016 Measure B ballot.